felixnie/EchoProber-server/README.md

 5. Remote control on clients: short message as commands, long message as chirp data.

-## Notes

-This server runs in the background.
-One can run other scripts to communicate with clients once the server is set up.
-The MATLAB live scripts are some examples for remote control and data collection.

 ## For Developers

+1. This server runs in the background.
+2. One can run other scripts to communicate with clients once the server is set up.
+3. The MATLAB live scripts are some examples for remote control and data collection.
-For more details, please find out at https://github.com/felixnie/EchoProber.
+4. For more details, please find out at https://github.com/felixnie/EchoProber.

 ## To-do